IT Band Syndrome

-IT band syndrome is an overuse injury that’s also sometimes referred to as ITBS or runner’s knee.
-This injury affects the iliotibial band, which is a band of soft tissue that runs from the outside of your hip to the outside of your knee.
-When the Iliotibial band gets overworked and irritated, it causes pain and inflammation of those areas, particularly on the outside of the knee.
+IT band syndrome, also known as ITBS or runner’s knee, is an overuse injury that affects the iliotibial band—a stretch of soft tissue extending from the outer hip to the outer knee.
+When this band becomes excessively stressed and irritated, it induces pain and inflammation, particularly on the outer side of the knee.

-IT band syndrome may result from repetitive strain, poor muscle flexibility, and other mechanical issues in the body.
-These issues can cause the IT band to become too tight.
-The result is increased friction and irritation as the band of connective tissue rubs against the knee joint during activity.
+IT band syndrome may arise from repetitive strain, insufficient muscle flexibility, and other mechanical imbalances in the body.
+Such factors lead to the tightening of the IT band, resulting in heightened friction and irritation as the connective tissue rubs against the knee joint during physical activity.

 - Pain on the outside of the knee

-- A snapping or popping sound from the knee
+- Audible snapping or popping sounds from the knee

-- Pain may radiate to the outer side of the thigh and hip
+- Pain extending to the outer side of the thigh and hip

 - Anti-inflammatory medications

 - Surgical interventions to address scarring, inflammation, or lengthen the IT band

 Physiotherapy for IT Band Syndrome:

 Physiotherapy offers a non-invasive, effective solution for swift recovery from IT band syndrome.
 At Activa Clinics, our physiotherapists devise personalized treatment plans incorporating diverse therapies:

 - Tailored exercise and stretching programs enhancing leg strength and flexibility